ArctosDB/documentation-wiki/_best_practices/citations.markdown

 When choosing an identifier to be cited, the following should be considered:

-* Uniqueness: The best identifier cannot be ambiguous (there must be only one object to which is refers) and has no mechanism for becoming non-unique.
+* **Uniqueness**: The best identifier cannot be ambiguous (there must be only one object to which is refers) and has no mechanism for becoming non-unique.
-* Persistence: The best identifier is easy to sustain over long periods of time (in perpetuity!).
+* **Persistence**: The best identifier is easy to sustain over long periods of time (in perpetuity!).
-* Machine Resolvability: The best identifier will be easy for machines to recognize.
+* **Machine Resolvability**: The best identifier will be easy for machines to recognize.
 If users cite machine-resolvable identifiers then Arctos can find them, even if there are no other clues that the data were used and the user fails to report the publication.
-* Human Resolvability: The best identifier will also be easy for humans to recognize and use to locate objects.
+* **Human Resolvability**: The best identifier will also be easy for humans to recognize and use to locate objects.
 It should probably be printed on object labels.

 With the above in mind, the Arctos Working Group recommends requesting citations in the form of the full Arctos catalog record or stable part identifier <a href="https://en.wikipedia.org/wiki/URL" target="_blank">Uniform Resource Locator (URL)</a>, however, collections may choose other options and we have listed them roughly in order of preference below.